• Skip to primary navigation

 Notes

-• I recommend only using freshly shredded cheese.
+• Use freshly grated cheese: Fresh shredded cheese from a block works best for this recipe.
 Bagged, pre-shredded cheeses contain anti-clumping powders which make your sauce grainy when melted.

 • To make panko crust without baking: Add butter to a skillet over medium heat and melt.
 Add bread crumbs and cook for 3-4 minutes, or until bread crumbs lightly brown.
 Sprinkle over your mac and cheese and serve.